Vadillo-Asesores/pasatu/README.md

  - If a 'you-can-try-the-next-dc error' arises, like network connectivity problems, it tries the next one
  - If an error like password complexity compliance error is received, it does not keep trying.

+## What's that name?
+It comes from "PASAhitza aldaTU": "Change password" in basque.

 ## Credits
-https://stackoverflow.com/a/21252845 for the solution. https://stackoverflow.com/users/4686882/binarypatrick for pointing out the reasons not to use UserPrincipal in that same post.
+https://stackoverflow.com/a/21252845 for the solution. https://stackoverflow.com/users/4686882/binarypatrick for pointing out the reasons not to use `UserPrincipal` in that same post.

 ## Possible To Do's
 [#3 multilanguage](https://github.com/gva-mgutierrez/pasatu/issues/1)